Traffic signs by country: Cuba

 Road signs in Cuba are very similar to those used in European countries and generally conform to the Vienna Convention on Road Signs and Signals.
 On September 30, 1977, Cuba acceded to the Convention.
 Cuba still uses a circular STOP sign, with a triangle inside, which was used in the past in several European countries.

 Haiti

 Road signs in Haiti are standardized road signs closely following those used in France with certain distinctions.
 They are written in French and Haitian Creole.

+Road sign colours

+Roads can be motorways, expressways or other routes.
+In many countries, expressways share the same colour as primary routes, but there are some exceptions where they share the colour of motorways (Austria, Liechtenstein, Hungary, Switzerland, Spain, Sweden) or have their own colour (the countries comprising former Yugoslavia employ white text on blue specifically for expressways).

+When it comes to motorways and route colours, the following schemes are adopted: